 “Jesus Christ, the Lamb of God, who came to take away the sins of the world, is Himself the fulfillment of the Old Covenant Sacrament of Kafar.
 The death of Christ on the Cross, and our participation in His sacrifice through our Baptism (Cf. Rom.
 6:3), answers the question: ‘How is it that we are cleansed of humanities’ Original Sin and all personal sin committed before we were Baptized?’
 It also answers the question: ‘If the Old Covenant circumcision and animal sacrifice only brought the Jews into the community waiting to be redeemed, how it is that we, in the New Covenant, become full citizens of the community being redeemed in the Kingdom of God?’

 “What remains to be answered and fulfilled in the New Covenant is the question: ‘How is it that our sins that we commit after Baptism, and which continue to damage our relationship with God, are healed?’
-I answer that by saying, it is the Sacrament of Penance and Reconciliation (with confession being the chief cooperative act) that heals the damage that sin causes, and restores us back into harmonic relationship with God and neighbor.
+I answer that by saying, it is the Sacrament of Penance and Reconciliation (with confession being the chief cooperative act) that heals the damage that sin causes, and restores us back into a harmonic relationship with God and neighbor.

 “As in the Old Covenant, the act of confession during the Sacrament is made through an ordained priest.
 Whereas in the Old Covenant sins were confessed to the High Priest, who served as a mediator between God and man, in the New Covenant we have one Mediator in Jesus Christ, who is our High Priest (Cf. Heb.
 3:1).
 It is our Catholic priests (the successors of the Apostles and the ordained participants in the High Priesthood of Jesus Christ) who we now confess our sins through.
 These priests either forgive or do not forgive our sins, not because they mediate for us, as the Old Covenant priest did, but because they participate in Christ Jesus’ High Priesthood, they are truly and actively In the person of Christ during the celebration of the Sacrament.
 It is only to these Apostles and their successors that Christ Jesus gave the authority and power to forgive sins in His name: “Whose sins you forgive are forgiven them, and whose sins you retain are retained” (Jn.
 20:23).

 “Confessing our sins to another human being is oftentimes difficult.
 Enduring what they have to say in response to our confession is sometimes uncomfortable.
 Yet, hearing the words, ‘In the name of Jesus Christ, you are forgiven of your sins,’ is priceless.
-In our Life with the Cross it is those things that are difficult to do and takes us out of our comfort zones that are most essential for our spiritual growth.
+In our Life with the Cross, it is those things that are difficult to do and take us out of our comfort zones that are most essential for our spiritual growth.
 Indeed, because they are necessary, they help us open ourselves up to God’s healing and conforming grace.”